de-vri-es/webhook-httpd/README.md

 Hooks are configured as a sequence of commands to execute when a POST request is made for a certain URL.
 A hook can run an arbitrary number of commands, and you can configure any number of hooks for different URLs.
-For each command run by a hook, you can configure if it should receive the request body as standard input.
+For each command run by a hook, you can configure if it should receive the request body on standard input.

 ## Scheduling
 The server supports limiting the number of concurrently running jobs per hook.